 One thing I’m glad I got out of my time as a travel agent is some very marketable skills.
 I learnt a lot about sales, customer service, and marketing.
-These have come in handy for basically everything I’ve done since then, including going for job interviews, starting my own stationery business, and even blogging.
+These have come in handy for basically everything I’ve done since then, including going for job interviews, starting my own Etsy business, and even blogging.

 Not as many perks as you think